coreos/fedora-coreos-pipeline/HACKING.md

 oc new-app --file=manifests/jenkins.yaml --param=NAMESPACE=fedora-coreos
 ```

 Notice the `NAMESPACE` parameter.
-This makes the Jenkins master use the
+This makes the Jenkins controller use the
 image from our namespace, which we'll create in the next step.
 (The
 reason we create the app first is that otherwise OpenShift will
 automatically instantiate Jenkins with default parameters when creating